A highly dissociative mind is a complex and wonderful thing. If you have one, it may well have saved you.

 Ook als je Nederlands spreekt kan je prima bij mij terecht voor steun bij DIS (dissociatieve identiteitsstoornis) of andere vormen van traumagerelateerde dissociatie.

 Joel grew up in the Netherlands in a seemingly normal family.
 However, starting from childhood he suffered from DID (dissociative identity disorder) for 50 years.
 For many of those years, his covert system of multiple personalities/identities was not only unknown to the people around him, but also to himself.
 During that time, Joel's main (host) personality lived as a student, (system design) engineer, husband, and father while often being helped by his alternate personalities (alters).
 Well over a decade ago, he discovered these alters with his wife, who is now educated in psychological trauma and counseling.
 Together, they went on a journey to build close relationships with the alters and discover the childhood trauma that had brought them about.
-Along the way, Joel learned a great deal about (structural) dissociation and was able to help his wife in effectively dealing with her own BPD/CPTSD/OSDD(PDID).
+Along the way, Joel learned a great deal about (structural) dissociation and was able to help his wife in effectively dealing with her own BPD and partial DID (OSDD).
 Nowadays, Joel's alters (of different perceived genders and ages) are successfully fused into a single, complete personality.
-Joel is currently studying the diverse effects of trauma, and he uses his experience, insight and analytical mindset to support others struggling with DID or related forms of dissociation.
+Joel currently uses his broad knowledge, experience and perceptiveness to support others struggling with DID or related forms of dissociation.

-If you want to know more about Joel and his DID background, have a look at his DID memoir/autobiography.
+If you like to know more about Joel and his DID background, have a look at his more extensive DID memoir/autobiography.